Niladri-Peace/Eco-Lifestyle-Agent-Ai/README.md

-#  Eco Lifestyle Agent – IBM Watsonx RAG Project
+# 🌿 Eco Lifestyle Agent – IBM Watsonx RAG
 This project implements an AI-powered Eco Lifestyle Agent using **IBM Watsonx.ai** and **Retrieval-Augmented Generation (RAG)**.
 It provides users with personalized, reliable advice on how to live more sustainably by answering natural language questions using a custom knowledge base.

 ---

-##  Problem Statement – PS No. 6
+## 🎯 Problem Statement – PS No. 6

 Build an Eco Lifestyle Agent that empowers users to adopt a greener lifestyle through practical, local, and personalized suggestions using RAG.
 It should support queries such as: